Post-punk: United Kingdom

 By January 1978, singer John Lydon (then known as Johnny Rotten) announced the break-up of his pioneering punk band the Sex Pistols, citing his disillusionment with punk's musical predictability and cooption by commercial interests, as well as his desire to explore more diverse territory.
 In May, Lydon formed the group Public Image Ltd with guitarist Keith Levene and bassist Jah Wobble, the latter who declared "rock is obsolete" after citing reggae as a "natural influence".
-Lydon also drew influence from his other musical interests such as Captain Beefheart, Iggy Pop and the Stooges and Kraftwerk.
 However, Lydon described his new sound as "total pop with deep meanings.
 But I don't want to be categorised in any other term but punk!
 That's where I come from and that's where I'm staying."
 Later that year, several key acts made releases which helped define British post-punk such as Magazine ("Shot by Both Sides", January 1978), Siouxsie and the Banshees ("Hong Kong Garden", August 1978), Public Image Ltd ("Public Image", October 1978), Cabaret Voltaire (Extended Play, November 1978) and Gang of Four ("Damaged Goods", December 1978).
 (Note: Gang of Four producer Bob Last said that "Damaged Goods" was post-punk's turning point, saying, "Not to take anything way from PiL – that was a very powerful gesture for John Lydon to go in that direction – but the die had already been cast.
 The postmodern idea of toying with convention in rock music: we claim that.")
 According to writer Ken Garner, the music industry initially were "not interested" in Siouxsie and the Banshees, until Polydor Records signed the band, and their debut single reached number 7 on the UK Singles Chart in August 1978.
 Followed by, Public Image Ltd's "Public Image" peaking at number nine in October.